 On successful completion of the programme you will be eligible to apply to your regulatory body to record your qualification as a prescriber, without which you cannot legally prescribe.

 The programme is normally delivered over a period of 3-6 months.

 Independent, supplementary and community practitioner nurse prescriber programmes are delivered as stand-alone programmes.
 Some HEIs allow the NMP programmes to be undertaken as an optional module within a larger award.
 The learning outcomes and assessment strategies of the programmes must meet the standards laid down by the Department of Health and relevant professional regulatory bodies for Non-Medical Prescribing.

 Course entry criteria: Following submission of a fully completed application form, applications will be reviewed on an individual basis.
 Appropriate registration with the relevant professional regulatory body will be checked upon receipt of the application form.

 Sufficient post registration experience to meet the requirements of your professional regulatory body.

 Evidence of a satisfactory enhanced DBS within 3 years of the programme start date.
-Responsibility for application to the DBS rests with the programme applicant and is normally applied for by his/her employer.
+Responsibility for application to the DBS rests with the programme applicant and is normally applied for by the employer.